-I know about bracketing.
+UPHAM I know about bracketing.
 I read about it.
 The next one is going to land right on us.

-FORWARD!
-FORWARD!

-NOW REVERSE!
+MILLER FORWARD!
+FORWARD! (beat) NOW REVERSE!

 Sarge SLAMS THE JEEP INTO REVERSE.
 Rocks it.
 SLAMS IT BACK INTO FORWARD.
 Makes progress.